SagarChauhanVahan/CustomLoadBalancer/README.md

 2) Run load balancing server.
 (Port 80)

-3) Fire requests to port 80 and check the weighted RR implementation on different active servers.
+3) Fire requests to port 80 and check the weighted RR implementation which navigates requests based on weights on different active servers.